DiCarloLab-Delft/PycQED_py3/docs/instrument_latencies.rst

         -
         -
         -
+        -
     *   -   tUhfqaSyncDio
         -   ~10 (0-20)
+        -
         -   TBC
         -   synchronize incoming signal on DIO interface to 50 MHz grid.
 Depends on arrival time and DIO timing calibration
     *   -   tUhfqaTriggerDio
         -   314
+        -   measured
         -   codewords: 5+default, firmware: 67225
         -   delay from DIO trigger to first analog output.
 Depends on number of codeword possibilities in sequencing program, and DIO arrival time and calibration
+    *   -   tUhfqaTriggerDio
+        -   175.5 + N*17.8 + 13
+        -   specified
+        -   N codewords
+        -   delay from DIO trigger to first analog output.
+Depends on number of codeword possibilities in sequencing program, and DIO arrival time and calibration
     *   -   tUhfqaWaveformPlay
         -   0-TBD
         -
+        -
         -   duration of the output waveform set by user
     *   -   tUhfqaOutputDelay
         -   0-TBD
         -
+        -
         -   output delay configurable by user
     *   -
+        -
         -
         -
         -